mshafir/virtual-reality-camera/README.md

 # virtual-reality-camera
-A server to control an rPI rotating camera setup for hosting a VR stream.
+A server to control an Raspberry PI rotating camera setup for hosting a VR stream.